luk77/sdfglue/README.md

 The project is heavily inspired by **Shadertoy** and the work of its community.
 SdfGlue is largely compatible with Shadertoy — generated code can be exported and reused within that platform.

+### About the project status

+**SdfGlue** is currently a hobby project developed and maintained by a single person.
+As such, you may encounter some rough edges while using it.

+- Minor bugs may occur — if you run into any issues, feel free to report them in the Issues section.
+- Some features are experimental and not yet fully functional (e.g. 4D raymarching, shader export to Unity).
+- There is currently no formal documentation.
+While the core functionality should be relatively intuitive, some areas would benefit from more detailed explanations.
+Documentation (written or video) is planned for the future.

 # Downloads
 - [Latest build](https://github.com/luk77/sdfglue/releases/tag/latest)
 - [All releases](https://github.com/luk77/sdfglue/releases)